cls-02/TeraHz/docs/index.md

-# TeraHz
+# Start page
-TeraHz is a low-cost spectrometer.
+This is the start page for the TeraHz documentation.